 During this time, two women bought milk every day from Matali’s neighbor.
 At first Matali didn’t think anything about the women passing her home, but their simple white dresses stood out, contrasting with the typical fashion of bold, colorful prints.
 Matali became intrigued by the two women who appeared young, serene and set apart somehow.

-One day, Matali went out and talked with the women and learned they were GFA-supported Sisters of Compassion who served Jesus.
+One day, Matali went out and talked with the women and learned they were Gospel for Asia (GFA)-supported Sisters of Compassion who served Jesus.

 The sisters began to visit with Matali when they came to buy milk, and the women became friends.
 Soon they leasrned about Matali’s heartache and encouraged her to trust in Jesus, the living God who rose from the dead.
 Surely, He could cause life to spring up in Matali’s womb.